SEL-Columbia/dokomoforms/docs/api.md

 ## Generating an API token

-POST a JSON message to the `/generate-api-token` endpoint in this format:
+POST a JSON message to the `/generate-api-token` endpoint (you must be logged in) in this format:

 ```
 {